 b.
 Unwelcome threats, derogatory comments, jokes, innuendos, insults, slurs, epithets, negative stereotyping, and other similar conduct that relates to gender or gender identity; or

 c.
 The placement, dissemination, or circulation on campus of any unwelcome written or graphic material (in hard copy or electronic form) that denigrates or shows hostility or aversion toward an individual or group because of gender or gender identity.

-Sexual harassment may further include unwelcome sexual advances, unwelcome requests for sexual favors, and other unwelcome conduct of a sexual nature where: … The conduct creates an intimidating, hostile, or offensive work or educational environment.
+Sexual Harassment may further include unwelcome sexual advances, unwelcome requests for sexual favors, and other unwelcome conduct of a sexual nature where: … c.
+The conduct has the purpose or effect of substantially interfering with an individual’s work or academic, athletic, or other educational performance; or d.
+The conduct creates an intimidating, hostile, or offensive work or educational environment.